Why "Durable" Matters

 Practical Protection for Families

-Without a durable power of attorney, a family facing a loved one's sudden incapacity may need to petition the court for a conservatorship.
-That process takes time, costs money, and becomes part of the public record.
-This statute removes that burden by ensuring the agent's authority continues seamlessly.
+Without a durable power of attorney, a family facing sudden incapacity may need to ask the court for a conservatorship.
+That process takes time and costs money.
+It also becomes part of the public record.